 Who Is at Risk of Developing Mesothelioma?

-Anyone who has come into contact with asbestos may develop mesothelioma cancer, regardless of how or how often they were exposed.
-However, certain groups of people may have higher chances of getting mesothelioma from asbestos exposure.
+Anyone who has come into contact with asbestos may develop mesothelioma, regardless of when, where, or how often they were exposed.
+However, certain groups may have higher chances of getting mesothelioma from asbestos exposure.
 This includes people who had a high risk of workplace asbestos exposure.

 Many industrial occupations put workers in direct contact with asbestos.
 High-risk jobs include construction work, shipbuilding, and automobile repair.